Elizabeth Warren barred from Senate debate for 'impugning' Jeff Sessions

+Democratic Sens.
+Tom Udall, Sherrod Brown and Bernie Sanders all took to the Senate floor reading the King letter Wednesday morning without GOP objection.
+Aides to Republican leadership say Warren was not punished for simply reading the letter, but for ignoring warnings about being silenced and delivering a disparaging speech that went beyond simply reading King's words.

-Senate debate on the confirmation of Sen. Jeff Sessions to be attorney general came to a screeching — but temporary — halt Tuesday night in actions that resulted in the punishment of Sen. Elizabeth Warren.
+Sanders called it "unconscionable and outrageous" that Warren was cut from the debate and called on Senate Majority Leader Mitch McConnell to apologize.
+The marathon debate on the confirmation of Sen. Sessions, which stretched overnight and was ongoing Wednesday, came to a temporary halt Tuesday night when McConnell objected to a speech that the Massachusetts Democrat was giving.

-Senate Majority Leader Mitch McConnell, R-Kentucky, objected to a floor speech that Warren, D-Massachusetts, was giving in opposition to Sessions' nomination when she quoted a letter that Coretta Scott King wrote in opposition to Sessions during his attempted confirmation for a federal judgeship 30 years ago.

-McConnell and Republican objectors said that Warren violated Senate rules.
+McConnell and other Republicans said Warren violated Senate rules.
 The rule, No. 19, says senators cannot "directly or indirectly, by any form of words impute to another Senator or to other Senators any conduct or motive unworthy or unbecoming a Senator."

-The Senate voted along partisan lines, 49-43, to admonish Warren, effectively barring her from speaking during the remaining debate on Sessions, R-Alabama.
+The Senate voted along partisan lines, 49-43, to admonish Warren, effectively barring her from speaking during the remaining debate on Sessions.

+"The senator has impugned the motives and conduct of our colleague from Alabama, as warned by the chair," McConnell said on the floor.

 "She has been warned multiple times (not just today)," McConnell spokesman Don Stewart told NBC News.
 "And after additional warning today, she was found in violation of the rule.
 She appealed the ruling and lost."